 Reaching Out to Customers On-the-Go

 The storefront developed on SFRA are built keeping in mind mobile devices first, rather than desktop.
 It helps marketers to reach out to the customers on their devices and promote the products/services efficiently and seamlessly.
-Salesforce developed SFRA after critically analyzing more 2000 mobile websites.
+Salesforce developed SFRA after critically analyzing more than 2000 mobile websites.
 It ensured that SFRA is compatible with the latest mobile frameworks, such as Bootstrap.

 When a company launches a new mobile device, the storefronts built on these mobile frameworks don’t need to be updated manually, as the framework automatically updates the list of compatible devices and adds the new device, resulting in faster time-to-market.